tatango/slate/source/index.html.md

 > Make sure to replace `my_api_key` with your API key.

-tatango authenticates API requests by validating an API key that must be passed with each API call.
+Tatango authenticates API requests by validating an API key that must be passed with each API call.
 We use the built-in HTTP basic authentication scheme supported by most HTTP libraries.
 Use your login email as the username and the API key as the password.

 <aside class="notice">
 You must replace <code>my_api_key</code> with your personal API key.